Change of basis: In terms of linear maps

 which is the change-of-basis formula expressed in terms of linear maps instead of coordinates.

 Function defined on a vector space

 A function that has a vector space as its domain is commonly specified as a multivariate function whose variables are the coordinates on some basis of the vector on which the function is applied.

 When the basis is changed, the expression of the function is changed.
 This change can be computed by substituting the "old" coordinates for their expressions in terms of the "new" coordinates.
-More precisely, if f(x) is the expression of the function in terms of the old coordinates, and if x = Ay is the change-of-base formula, then f(Ay) is the expression of the same function in terms of the new coordinates.
+More precisely, if f(x) is the expression of the function in terms of the "old" coordinates, and if x = Ay is the change-of-basis formula, then f(Ay) is the expression of the same function in terms of the "new" coordinates.

-The fact that the change-of-basis formula expresses the old coordinates in terms of the new one may seem unnatural, but appears as useful, as no matrix inversion is needed here.
+The fact that the change-of-basis formula expresses the "old" coordinates in terms of the "new" ones may seem unnatural, but appears as useful, because no matrix inversion is needed here.